awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-sharing.md

 1. In **Step 3: Choose principals to grant access**, do the following:

-   1. By default, **Allow sharing with external principals** is selected, which means that you can share resources with AWS accounts that are outside of your organization\.
-For [supported resource types](shareable.md), you can also share resources with IAM roles and users\.
+   1. By default, **Allow sharing with external principals** is selected, which means that, for those resource types that support it, you can share resources with AWS accounts that are outside of your organization\.
+This doesn't affect resource types that can be shared *only* within an organization, such as Amazon VPC subnets\.
+You can also share some [supported resource types](shareable.md) with IAM roles and users\.

-      To restrict resource sharing to only principals in your organization, choose **Allow sharing with principals in your organization only**\.
+      To restrict resource sharing to only accounts and principals in your organization, choose **Allow sharing with principals in your organization only**\.

    1. For **Principals**, do the following:
       + To add the organization, an organizational unit \(OU\), or an AWS account that is part of an organization, turn on **Display organizational structure**\.
 This displays a tree view of your organization\.
 Then, select the check box next to each principal that you want to add\.